Skip to main content

 Service of Process

-Notice: Effective immediately and until further notice, the Cybersecurity and Infrastructure Security Agency (CISA), Office of the Chief Counsel is not accepting personal service of process for actions against the agency or its personnel in their official capacity, due to the on-site staffing shortages caused by the COVID-19 circumstances.
-The following procedures do not modify the requirements of Federal Rules of Civil Procedure, Rule 4(i)(3) regarding service on an officer or employee sued in his or her individual capacity and should not be used in any action to attempt to perfect service upon any agency officer or employee sued in his or her individual capacity.
+Effective immediately and until further notice, the Cybersecurity and Infrastructure Security Agency (CISA) Office of the Chief Counsel is not accepting personal service of process for actions against the agency or CISA personnel in their official capacity.
+The following procedures do not modify the requirements of the Federal Rules of Civil Procedure, Rule 4(i)(3) regarding service on an officer or employee sued in his or her individual capacity and should not be used in any action to attempt to perfect service upon any agency officer or employee sued in his or her individual capacity.

-Pursuant to Federal Rules of Civil Procedure, Rule 4(i)(2), mail summons and complaints against the agency or its personnel in their official capacity only by registered or certified mail, to:
+Pursuant to the Federal Rules of Civil Procedure, Rule 4(i)(2) and 6 C.F.R. § 5.42, send a copy of the summons and complaint against the agency or CISA personnel in their official capacity by registered or certified mail to:

-Email subpoenas against the agency or its personnel in their official capacity only to cisa.occ@cisa.dhs.gov.
+In accordance with 6 C.F.R. § 5.43, email subpoenas directed to the agency or its personnel in their official capacity to cisa.occ@mail.cisa.dhs.gov.
 You may also send a courtesy copy by registered or certified mail to the address above.

 Provide Feedback or Make Complaints to DHS